orpiske/homebrew-alt/README.md

 ============
 This repository contains "unofficial" formulae for [Homebrew](https://github.com/mxcl/homebrew).

 These are some largely unstable, poorly tested scripts I use for myself and that may be useful for others.
+Some of these packages may require other Taps.
+Always run `brew info <formula>` before install.

 Installing Homebrew-alt Formulae
 --------------------------------